Tools To Improve Vocal Performance

 Except, of course, it’s not like that at all.
 As a singer, either in a band or on your own, you are the instrument.
 It’s you that carries the song, gives it the top layer of emotion.
 It’s you that brings a degree of accessibility, a conduit through which your fans can engage with your music.
 So it’s absolutely vital you treat a singing gig like those nerdy instrumentalists treat one, and that means a combination of the right equipment, technique and good old fashioned practice.

-This isn’t the place to start offering tips on the correct nano-angle to hold your head, or how to go down the wacky world of circular breathing, because we’re a gear shop.
-Thankfully, we do have a few tools which might help you not only improve your performance skills, but maybe even take them in new directions.
-So without further ado, here’s a few tools to improve vocal performance for anyone starting out.
+This isn’t the place to start offering tips on the correct nano-angle to hold your head, or how to go down the wacky world of circular breathing because we’re a gear shop.
+Thankfully, we do have a few tools which might help you not only improve your performance skills but maybe even take them in new directions.
+So without further ado, here are a few tools to improve vocal performance for anyone starting out.

 It’s not always feasible for full-band practices to get your technique right, so it’s always wise to have something lying around with which you can record yourself and listen back.
 A big part of learning is being able to hear yourself back – that stands for any instrument – as it enables you to iron out little mistakes or deficiencies before they become cold hard habit.
 The Boss BR80 is a small unit which can record 4 tracks of music, so you could record practice sessions, or you could make use of the in-built backing tracks to practise your parts.
 Everything records onto a standard SD card too, so you could load your recordings onto your smartphone to listen to when you’re on the bus.